Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 Perhaps the greatest challenge to social media managers is resources, both with financial limitations, staffing and dedicated content creation support.
 Many large businesses and organizations still see social media as “free” advertising and fail to understand the time investment of social media success in brand building, so managing expectations is always a struggle as well. — Amy Peiffer, Social Media Lead

-Small and large companies alike fail to see social media as a priority channel or they simply consider it free advertising, and don’t understand the need to invest any resources into its development.
+Small and large companies alike fail to see social media as a priority channel, or they simply consider it free advertising, and don’t understand the need to invest any resources into its development.

 What’s more, social media managers are expected to hit the ground running, despite the fact that very few resources are often invested in their onboarding and training process.
 All of this makes poor resource allocation one of the biggest social media pain points.